claireriley/postman-docs/v6/enterprise/audit_logs.md

 Audit logs is an Enterprise-only feature that lists important team events.
 An admin can review audit logs to determine:

 * When users were added to the team.
-* When guests were added to a team workspace.
+* When guests were added to a team.
 * When users received an invitation to a team.
-* When guests received an invitation to a team workspace.
+* When guests received an invitation to a team.
 * Which user performed a specific action.

 Audit logs currently include events for team management, billing, and security.
 In the future, we'll enable events for publishing documentation, creating API keys, and creating monitors.